 Let’s face it, as a Mom I have lost pretty much any sense of modesty regarding bodily functions.
 But do you remember in high school hiding a tampon up your sleeve?
 Waiting for someone to run the tap or the hand dryer before unwrapping your pad in the bathroom stall?
 Freaking out about the swish-swish noise you were sure EVERY boy could hear as you walked by their desks with your pad on?
 Realizing, only when it’s too late, that there is NO trash can anywhere in the bathroom you are using?

-If I ever have a daughter, I’m sparing her all of that anxiety by giving her cloth pads:
+If I ever have a daughter, (which I did just over a year after writing this post) I’m sparing her all of that anxiety by giving her cloth pads and normalizing menstruation!

 3- The make zero noise when you walk.